Home Remedies for Cat Vomiting

-Some experts also recommend other natural options, such as kefir, Bach Flower Essences, and homeopathic remedies.
+Experts also recommend other natural options, such as kefir, Bach Flower Essences, and homeopathic remedies.
 Again, it’s best to work with a vet if you’re going to try any new supplements, herbs, etc. You’ll want to be sure you’re providing the right dose at the right frequency, and you’ll want to be absolutely certain that it’s safe for your pet.

 Know When to Call Your Vet

 Vomiting is considered acute when it doesn’t last for more than two or three days, and this problem will typically go away on its own.
 But if the vomiting becomes chronic or severe, it might result in other problems, such as electrolyte imbalances or dehydration.
-So, if the vomiting doesn’t stop, it’s best to call your vet to figure out what’s going on and get your cat the help that she needs.
+So, if the vomiting doesn’t stop, call your vet to figure out what’s going on and get your cat the help that she needs.

 Keep in mind that vomiting might be caused by something minor, such as your cat eating something that she wasn’t supposed to consume, but it might also be a symptom of something serious, such as poisoning.
-Also, conditions that might cause vomiting include intestinal or urinary tract obstruction, thyroid disease, cancer, inflammatory bowel disease (IBD), infection, or liver disease.
-So you’ll definitely want to consult with your vet ASAP if the vomiting doesn’t resolve with simple home remedies like the ones discussed above.
+Also, conditions that might cause vomiting include intestinal or urinary tract obstruction, thyroid disease, cancer, inflammatory bowel disease (IBD), infection, and liver disease.
+So, you’ll definitely want to consult with your vet ASAP if the vomiting doesn’t resolve with simple home remedies like the ones discussed above.

 More by Lisa Selvaggio